gdg-x/hoverboard/docs/tutorials/04-deploy.md

       gem install travis
     ```

-1. Login in to your account
+1. Log in to your account
     ```console
       travis login --auto
     ```